pwestman/pwestman.github.io/README.md

 different hives, depending how many were activated.
 Under each hive, there will be information about the location, creation date, name, humidity, population, temperature, weight and date of last update.
 Further, the results will be fetched and displayed in the Android app.
+Roberto will be responsible for writing a short script that will execute once the Raspberry Pi has booted that will make a new node in the database associated with the user that is using it.

 ### 2.3.2 Web Interface

 One of the functions of Google’s Firebase service is providing statistics of app usage by end-users.
 All of the data in the database is presented in spanning list topology and it is relatively easy to track needed information.
+As the web interface is already set up, Paul will be responsible for maintaining the web interface and ensuring newly set up hives are being properly added to the Firebase console database.

 ### 2.3.3 Mobile Application